chef-boneyard/chef-web-docs-2016/step_knife/step_knife_node_run_list_add_role.rst

 ..
 This is an included how-to.

-To add a role to a run list, enter:
+To add a role to a run-list, enter:

 .. code-block:: bash